 5 faith facts about Betsy DeVos

-The position for which Betsy DeVos has been confirmed - secretary of education - is one of the least powerful in the Cabinet, in terms of its budget and position in the line of succession to the presidency.
-And yet, after a confirmation hearing in which she struggled to answer questions, some Senate offices had received more calls opposing DeVos than any other Cabinet nominee.
+Betsy DeVos testifies before the Senate Health, Education and Labor Committee confirmation hearing to be next Secretary of Education on Capitol Hill in Washington, D.C., on Jan.
+17, 2017.
+Photo courtesy of Reuters/Yuri Gripas The position for which Betsy DeVos has been confirmed - secretary of education - is one of the least powerful in the Cabinet, in terms of its budget and position in the line of succession to the presidency.

 Add your comments below